-(Please send this link to your evaluator or print a copy of the form to send to your evaluator to complete and return to us by the June 1st deadline.)
-They are welcome to attach a letter to the form.
+(Send the above link to your evaluator or print a copy of the form and send to your evaluator to complete and return to us by the deadline.)
+Letters may be attached to the form.

-\The Admissions Committee requires evaluations from EACH veterinary, animal, biomedical research related experience listed in the next section, for the experience to be considered.
+The Admissions Committee requires evaluations from EACH veterinary, animal, biomedical research related experience listed in the next section, for the experience to be considered.
 Since the Admissions Committee wants to give full consideration to your experience in these areas, we ask that you list all work experiences, either voluntary or paid, in chronological order, (most recent first).
 If you list an experience more than once, because of multiple letters, do not duplicate the total hours worked/volunteered.
 (Example: Applicant worked a total of 500 hours; 300 with first evaluator; 200 with second evaluator; not 500 with both).
+Additional experiences can be listed in Section 11B without letters.